neelrshah/neelrshah/README.md

 - 👋 Hi, I’m @neelrshah
-- 👀 I’m interested in Android & Flutter Development
+- 👀 I’m interested in Android Development and Python
 - 🌱 I’m currently Doing Btech in cse
 - 📫 How to reach me ... www.linkedin.com/in/neel-shah-029650190